Skip To Main Content

 College of Arts & Sciences

-The Department of Economics offers a 5-year combined degree program (3+2 Fastrack) that provides undergraduate students the opportunity to earn a Bachelor of Science in Economics and a Master of Science in Economics.
+Fastrack is the Department of Economics' 5-year combined degree program that provides undergraduate students the opportunity to earn a Bachelor of Arts or Science in Economics and a Master of Science (MS) in Economics.

 Job Placement

-Job placement refers to the successful employment of a person to a job.
-Our students’ job placement is 100%, and many secure employment before graduation.
-By showing your capacity to complete a strenuous degree plan in five years, the demand for you as an employee will highly increase.
-See our Job and Internship Placement for the most current information on where our students are securing employment.
+Fastrack students have a job placement rate of 100% with many secured employment before graduation.
+There is an exponential increase in demand for employees who demonstrate the capacity to complete a strenuous degree plan in five years.
+Our Job and Internship Placement page has the most current information on where our students are securing employment.

 Tuition and Fees